jmoy/repec-lda/README.md

-This is a little experiment I ran to cluster economics articles based on running the [Latent Dirichlet Allocation](http://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) algorithm on their titles and abstracts.
+This is a little experiment I ran to cluster economics articles by running the [Latent Dirichlet Allocation](http://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) algorithm on their titles and abstracts.

 ## Dependencies